Ramblurr/datomic-pro-flake/README.md

 **Known issues**:

-* The OCI container image is rather fat over 700 MB. -> probably not much more we can do about that
 * There's no builtin version pinning yet except for pinning this flake's version. -> this will be fixed before 1.0
     * The last thing you want is for your database to have a surprise upgrade